LLNL/sundials/doc/arkode/guide/source/Usage/ForcingStep/User_callable.rst

    This function allocates and initializes memory for a problem to be solved using the ForcingStep time-stepping module in ARKODE.

    :param stepper1: A :c:type:`SUNStepper` to integrate partition one.
+All
+      :c:type:`SUNStepper` operations are required to be implemented except :c:func:`SUNStepper_SetForcing`.
    :param stepper2: A :c:type:`SUNStepper` to integrate partition two
       including the forcing from partition one.
+All :c:type:`SUNStepper` operations are required to be implemented.
    :param t0: The initial value of :math:`t`.
    :param y0: The initial condition vector :math:`y(t_0)`.
    :param sunctx: The :c:type:`SUNContext` object (see